ticianavalle/2016goals/README.md

 9. Lady of the Lake by Andrzej Sapkowski - To Read
 10. Season of Storms by Andrzej Sapkowski - To Read
 11. Hitchhikers guide to the Galaxy by Douglas Adams
-12. Casual Vacancy by JK Rowling
+12. Casual Vacancy by JK Rowling *reading
 13. The Restaurant at the End of the Universe by Douglas Adams *reading
+14. Harry Potter and the Cursed Child by JK Rowling *reading

 -------------------